HolographicTripwire/Tuple-based-logic/README.md

 # Tuple-based-logic
-Proof generation and verification for tuple-based logic
+Proof generation, verification, and textualization for tuple-based logic